louisedelaigue/SO279_cruise_processing/README.md

 All calculations pertainting to the carbonate system were done using the Python toolbox [PyCO2SYS](https://pyco2sys.readthedocs.io/en/latest/) and default carbonic acid dissociation constants (Sulpis et al., 2020).

-All column header abbreviations follow _Best Practice Data Standards for Discrete Chemical Oceanographic Observations_ (Jiang et al, in prep).
+All column header abbreviations and variable flags follow _Best Practice Data Standards for Discrete Chemical Oceanographic Observations_ (Jiang et al, in prep).

 ### CTD data
 Final dataset can be found in _'./data'_ as **SO279_CTD_data.csv**.
 Dataset includes the following variables: